Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Introduction

 We derive an analytical formula for the cumulant generating function (cgf) of the innovation term of a LDOUP where the BLDP is a multivariate VG process in terms of the dilogarithm function, which generalizes a result in the univariate case by Sabino \cite{sab2020}.
 This is a key result given in Theorem \ref{innovcgf}, and is surprising in light of Remark \ref{cgfrem}.
 Consequently, we obtain an analytical formula for the cgf of the log return along with conditions for this to be finite and when it can be analytically continued into the complex plane.
-We use this cgf to obtain a forward pricing formula, and combined with the Fourier-based methods of Carr and Madan \cite{CM99} and Hurd and Zhou \cite{HZ10}, it also gives pricing formulas for call and spread options, respectively.
-This approach to pricing spread options differs from Benth and {\v S}altyt{\.e}-Benth \cite{bsb06} where the spread is modelled directly as a univariate LDOUP as opposed to being based on \eqref{priceproc}.
-The Hurd-Zhou method has also been studied for spread options on equities and interest rates in Alfeus and Schl\"{o}gl \cite{AlSc2018}.
+We use this cgf to obtain a forward pricing formula, and combined with the Fourier methods of Carr and Madan \cite{CM99} and Hurd and Zhou \cite{HZ10}, it also gives pricing formulas for call and spread options, respectively.